jonhayes37/Power-Dice/README.md

-# Power Dice v0.9.1
+# Power Dice v0.9.2

-#### What's new in 0.9.1:
+#### What's new in 0.9.2:
-* Numerous UI improvements
+* A new High Score system is in place, accessible through the Help Menu
-* In-game help via the menu bar directs players to this document
+* The Hall of Fame showcases the top 10 scores
-* Slight improvements to the About window
+* Fixed a bug where the final round was not ending properly with less than 4 players

 Power Dice is a fun and exciting variant on the traditional dice game [Dice 10000](http://en.wikipedia.org/wiki/Dice_10000), and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
 Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point